-The starting point for DANZA Y FRONTERA (dance and border) is a choreography that arises at the border between Mexico and the US.
-The dance from the neighbourhood of El Ejido Veinte of the city of Matamoros, Tamaulipas (Mexico) is performed today only by men, in a context of extreme violence related to the border, narco-traffic and narco-culture.
-Developed by a group of youngsters from the neighborhood under the direction of Rodrigo de la Torre, twenty years ago, the choreography is an updated form of an ancient dance that exists in Mexico since pre-hispanic times.
-This dance was later used by the Casa Austria (Habsburg) and the Spanish Crown to drive the conquest of Mexico forward.
-It continued to transform itself and has survived till today.
-A contemporary pop-cultural appropriation in which indigenous practices, colonial narratives, Hip Hop culture and mysticism resonate together.
+DANZA Y FRONTERA is the latest work in the series Endangered Human Movements and it is based on a dance that arises at the border between Mexico and the US.
+The dance from the neighbourhood of El Ejido Veinte of Matamoros, Tamaulipas (Mexico), is performed today in a context of extreme violence related to a border where narcotraffic, militarization, and cheap labour industries meet.
+The dance has its roots in an ancient pre-hispanic dance form that was later used by the Spanish Crown (Casa de Austria/Habsburg) to develop the conquest of Mexico as a “danza de conquista”, a conquest dance.
+It continued to transform itself till today and it can be understood as a form of resistance to colonial and later neoliberal forces.
+A contemporary pop-cultural appropriation in which indigenous practices, colonial narratives, Hip Hop culture and indigenous mysticism resonate.

-DANZA Y FRONTERA explores this border choreography and brings its protagonists across the borders of Europe, to create a performance about a potent political embodiment of brotherhood, liminality and struggle, whose function goes far beyond stage and representation.
-As border subjects, the performers inhabit a place in between, understanding its power and limitations, convinced that dance will always go beyond all notions of borders be they cultural, national or aesthetic.
+DANZA Y FRONTERA explores this border choreography and brings its protagonists to Vienna in the context of the advancement of “Fortress Europe”.
+As border subjects, the performers inhabit a place in between, understanding its power and limitations, moving beyond all notions of borders be they cultural, national or aesthetic.

 is a Mexican-Chilean-Austrian choreographer, dancer and cultural worker living in Vienna.
 Her choreographic work is concerned with the decolonization of art, focusing on the political and social power of movement, introducing non-western references and perspectives in contemporary performance.